lukeod/vampiresurvivors-modding/networking-coherence-toolkit.md

 ## Overview

-Vampire Survivors uses the **Coherence Toolkit** for its online multiplayer functionality.
-This document provides a comprehensive analysis of the networking architecture, based on verified examination of the decompiled source code, to help modders create network-compatible modifications.
+Vampire Survivors appears to use the **Coherence Toolkit** for its online multiplayer functionality, based on analysis of the decompiled IL2CPP source code.
+This document analyzes the networking architecture to help modders create network-compatible modifications.

 ## Core Architecture